nullobject/rein/README.md

 "rain") adds a handful of methods to your ActiveRecord migrations so that you can easily tame the data in your database.

+All methods in the DSL are automatically *reversible*, so you can take advantage of reversible Rails migrations.

 ## Table of contents

 * [Rein](#rein)